Ethical Marketing Agency in Dublin

 More and more companies – of all sizes – are choosing to use their own platforms and data to communicate with their audiences.
 It may sound scary, but, by taking back control and considering the ethical implications of their marketing actions, they are starting to see big rewards.

 Ethical marketing is a proactive mindset where a business takes equal responsibility, alongside its customers, for the cycle of consumerism.
 It’s about much more than ads or social media, though.

 Google and Facebook make it easy to get up and running, and accounts are free so it seems like a no-brainer to use these platforms.
 But remember the saying, “If you’re getting a product for free, you are the product.”
 Your data, and the data of your customers, is feeding the big tech monster, or Big Other.

 We believe that if something is worth doing, it’s worth doing right.
-Ads get you website visits and candid Instas get you likes, but it’s their ability to drive the business sustainably that really matters.
-Do they do that?
+That means less focus on vanity metrics and more on concrete results.
 Taking a longer-term view will bring you a better return on investment.
 If you are already taking steps elsewhere in the business – such as reducing your carbon footprint, eliminating the gender pay gap, tackling racism, etc. – an ethical marketing strategy is the obvious next step.